ehgriffith/ehgriffith.github.io/_pages/about.md

 My research interests include developing best practices for teaching statistical consulting and collaboration and for organizing these efforts in higher education.
 I also enjoy doing collaborative statsitical work in a wide variety of sciences.

 After earning my Ph.D. in statistics from NC State University in 2008, I was a postdoctoral researcher at the Patuxent Wildlife Research Center in Maryland.
 In 2009 I began working for the Criminal Justice Information Services Division in West Virginia, and in 2013 I returned to NC State as a professional track assistant professor.
 I was promoted to the associate level in 2018 and to Professor of the Practice in 2024.

+This site is my summer project and it's TOTALLY under construction right now... if you've stumbled across it, please don't poke around too much!